jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 1.md

 P: I see.

-[Mike]: Okay.
+Mike: Okay.
 So what do you think, Dad?
 You know, a weak guy like...
 All right, let's say that I put him on, you know, like a dozen eggs a day.
 What all do you recommend?

 A: How tall is he?

-[Mike]: 5'10".
+Mike: 5'10".
 He weighs, say, 170 pounds.

 A: Yeah, that's pretty thin.

-[Mike]: Yeah, he's really thin.
+Mike: Yeah, he's really thin.

 A: Yeah, so what I would say is he needs probably about 18 to 24 eggs a day.
 And he needs, you know, some raw butter and honey together.
 Those are always the easiest things to eat and digest.
 And a little bit of vegetable juice a day.